Wild Boars Are Roaming Around The Roman Suburbs, And People Are Afraid To Take Their Kids Outside

 Europeans have been living with wild boars for as long as humans have inhabited the continent, but that doesn’t mean that the situation has ever been fully under control.
 And now, with Rome’s suburbs expanding into previously-wooded areas and nature preserves, humans and wild boars are increasingly coming into contact with one another.

-They’re lured by trash, a problem made worse by the fact that Rome’s waste management process is dysfunctional at best, as The Local reported earlier this summer.
+The animals are lured by trash, a problem made worse by the fact that Rome’s waste management process is dysfunctional at best, as The Local reported earlier this summer.

-That the pigs are near areas where humans inhabit, rooting around for tasty meals, is becoming a problem for area residents, afraid to take their children or animals outside.
+That the pigs are near areas that humans inhabit, rooting around for tasty meals, is becoming a problem for area residents, afraid to take their children or pets outside.

-Filippo Cioffi says the animals are getting aggressive.
 “We’re living in fear, worried that we are going to be attacked.
 In the past we had cases of female boar being aggressive towards dogs in order to defend their young, but now they are aggressive towards people as well,” he said.

 Welcome to Rome.
 Even the wild boars love the food here. @Corriere pic.twitter.com/n5iDA2LYDH